 As head of the FemEd Analytics team, Matt Cummins’ role is to make the best possible use of the data gathered by FemEd’s research team, generating economic, statistical and financial analysis to support recommendations and programs.
 He is also responsible for identifying and analyzing the key performance indicators used to measure FemEd’s social impact, as well as for driving organizational improvements and policy development.

-Matt holds a BA in philosophy (Hons, Double First Class) and an MPhil from Cambridge University, UK.
-He is currently a doctoral candidate in the Organizational Behavior department at the Stanford University Graduate School of Business.
+Matt holds a BA in philosophy (Hons, Double First Class) and an MPhil from Cambridge University, UK; and a Ph.D from the Organizational Behavior Department at the Stanford University Graduate School of Business.
+He currently works as a professor in France.
 He’s also an accomplished drummer and saxophonist, and is diligently perfecting unstoppable fighting techniques as an MMA and Jiu-Jitsu fighter.

 Senior Board Member and